Backupchan/server/README.md

 1. Copy `config.jsonc.example` to `config.jsonc`.
 Modify as necessary.
 Make sure to change the options under `db` especially.
 1. Run `create_db.py` to create the database.
 1. Run `main.py` to start the server.

+## Running migrations

+As you update Backup-chan, the database might change as well.
+To apply any new migrations, simply run `create_db.py` again.
+It will not create a new database if one already exists.